Veterans Day activities across Dallas County

 The Woodward-Granger fourth and fifth grade students will be celebrating Veterans Day with a concert at 10:30 a.m. on Monday, Nov.
 11 in the elementary gym.

-The Woodward-Granger eighth grade band will also host a Veterans Day Concert at 3 p.m. during Hawk Time in the auditorim.
+The Woodward-Granger eighth grade band will also host a Veterans Day Concert at 3 p.m. during Hawk Time in the auditorium.